MohamedFarouk94/antixo/README.md

 - Positive = good for X, negative = good for O, zero = draw
 - In anti mode, just multiply scores by -1 (big brain)
 - Prefer faster wins with depth scoring (10 - moves)
-- No memoization because depth matters

 Board encoding is base-3 (each cell is 0/1/2, so 3^9 possible states).

 ## Try it

 Open the GUI and play anti mode.
-Try to draw.
-It's genuinely hard.
+Play both sides as you like.

 The solver will show you that most of your moves are terrible.
-Don't feel bad - most moves ARE terrible in anti-XO.
+Don't feel bad. most moves ARE terrible in anti-XO.

 ## Why did you make this?

 Honestly?
-I was curious if anti tic-tac-toe was as different as people say.
-Turns out: yes, very.

-Also I wanted to learn pybind11 and needed a small project.
+I wanted to learn pybind11 and needed a small project for a course I'm taking this year.
 This seemed fun.

+Also it was a good opportunity to practice C++ (it has been ages since I used it in an actual thing)

 ## Files

-- `tictactoe_solver.cpp` - the actual solver
+- `xo.cpp` - the actual solver
 - `main.py` - GUI that looks pretty
 - `xo.py` - terminal version if you hate GUIs
 - `report.py` - nerdy stats I ran